ruby232/web-standard-functions/readme.md

 # GeneXus Web Standard Functions

-A library containing the implementation of all the GeneXus standard functions, implemented in JavaScript, to be used by applications generated with GeneXus.
+A library containing the implementation of all the GeneXus standard functions, in JavaScript, to be used by applications generated with GeneXus.

 ## Getting Started